ZupIT/beagle-docs/content/en/ios/customization/custom-widget/custom-widget.md

 ### Step 2: Create Widget.

-To make your component works with Beagle just create a struct and extend the `Widget` interface which is a protocol that conforms to `Codable` and is responsible for (de)coding the properties that your widget exposes to the backend.
-Futhermore, for `Widget` compliance you should add `id: String?`, `style: Style?`, and `accessibility: Accessibility?` properties, and you also have to implement the **toView** method.
+To make your component work with Beagle just create a struct and extend the `Widget` interface which is a protocol that conforms to `Codable` and is responsible for (de)coding the properties that your widget exposes to the backend.
+Furthermore, for `Widget` compliance you should add `id: String?`, `style: Style?`, and `accessibility: Accessibility?` properties, and also implement the **toView** method.

 For the `Box` component you have to create a struct BoxWidget adopting the `Widget` protocol.